flutter/website/src/docs/cookbook/forms/retrieve-input.md

 ## 2. Supply the `TextEditingController` to a `TextField`

-Now that you have a `TextEditingController`, wire it up to a specific text field.
-To do this, supply the `TextEditingController` to a `TextField` or `TextFormField` widget as the `controller` property.
+Now that you have a `TextEditingController`, wire it up to a text field using the `controller` property:

 <!-- skip -->
 ```dart